banach-space/llvm-tutor/README.md

 |[**MergeBB**](#mergebb) | merges duplicated basic blocks | CFG |

 Once you've [built](#build-instructions) this project, you can experiment with every pass separately.
+All passes, except for [**HelloWorld**](#helloworld), are described in more details below.

-All passes work with LLVM files.
+LLVM passes work with LLVM IR files.
 You can generate one like this:

 ```bash
 export LLVM_DIR=<installation/dir/of/llvm/10>